 Other than the complexity of the expressions, the key thing to be aware of with imports is that (when adding functions) we need to update the function types section of the module as well as the imports section.

 Let’s start at the inside by parsing types.
 Conveniently, “hello world” only uses one type (i32), so we can keep it simple.
-For imaginary future extensibility, we can make it a tag union with (for now) just one tag:
+For imaginary future extensibility, we can make it a tagged union with (for now) just one tag:

 Type : [I32]